-- Nodes involved-five or more

-- Lactate dehydrogenase (LDH) level-higher than the upper limit of normal

-- Age older than 60 years

-- Stage III or stage IV disease

-- Hemoglobin concentration-less than 12 grams per deciliter (g/dL)
+- Number (No in NoLASH) of nodal sites involved-five or more - Lactate dehydrogenase (LDH) level-higher than the upper limit of normal - Age older than 60 years - Stage III or stage IV disease - Hemoglobin concentration-less than 12 grams per deciliter (g/dL)

 Each point represents an increased risk for disease recurrence.
 The total number of points determines the risk group, as follows: low risk (0 to 1 point); intermediate risk (2 points); high risk (3 to 5 points).
-Patients may want to discuss risk factors with their doctor in order to understand their treatment options, including participation in clinical trials.
+Patients may want to discuss risk factors with their doctor to understand their treatment options, including participation in clinical trials.

 Transformed B-Cell Follicular Lymphoma.
 Follicular lymphoma can transform into an aggressive large B-cell lymphoma, such as diffuse large B-cell lymphoma (DLBCL).
 This occurs in about 15% of patients.
 Risk factors for transformed FL include advanced-stage disease, high-risk group per FLIPI score, elevated LDH and the presence of B symptoms at initial diagnosis.
 Patients with transformed B-cell FL appear to benefit from rituximab therapy, either alone or in combination with chemotherapy.
+Another option is the bispecific antibody epcoritamab (Epkinly[TM]).
 Other options include chimeric antigen receptor (CAR) T-cell therapy with axicabtagene ciloleucel (Yescarta®), lisocabtagene maraleucel (Breyanzi®) or tisagenlecleucel (Kymriah®).